-Looking For a New Audi A4 Avant in your area?
+Looking for a Used A4 Avant in your area?

 Average User Score

 Great gas mileage, a peppy turbocharged four-banger, some surprising agility and a well-wrought interior combine to make Audi’s 2012 A4 Avant a worthy addition to the family.The Bad

 Tepid cargo room and cabin storage, a few oddly placed controls and instruments and the lack of an available 6-cylinder powerplant may disappoint a few prospective 2012 A4 Avant buyers.

 What the 2012 Audi A4 Avant lacks in true posh, it makes up for in panache.
 In fact, this snazzy family auto shakes out to be the most value-heavy entry-level-luxury wagon in its class, and it handles like a precision German automobile should.
 Its straight 4-cylinder may be small and a bit unrefined, but it’ll have no problem passing on the highway, not to mention gas pumps by the dozen, and full-time Quattro all-wheel drive traction makes it an easy goer in snow.

 At a Glance